menu

 Demographics

-The education level of Hamilton citizens is a little higher than the average for US cities and towns: 21.43% of adults in Hamilton have at least a bachelor's degree.
+The citizens of Hamilton are slightly better educated than the national average of 21.84% for all cities and towns, with 21.43% of adults in Hamilton having a bachelor's degree or advanced degree.

 Hamilton is an extremely ethnically-diverse city.
 The people who call Hamilton home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Hamilton residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Hamilton include Irish, English, German, Scots-Irish, and Norwegian.